 System Audit Committee

 The System Audit Committee is comprised of five members, all of whom are appointed by the Board of Directors of the Funding Corporation.
+The Committee oversees the internal controls and reporting process of the Farm Credit System, ensuring the integrity of the public Information Statements released by the Funding Corporation on the System's behalf.
 The System Audit Committee Charter sets forth the Committee's composition and responsibilities.

 System Disclosure Committee

-The System Disclosure Committee is responsible for ensuring that the financial and non-financial information disclosed in the System's quarterly and annual information statements are complete, properly summarized and accurately reported on a timely basis.
+The System Disclosure Committee is responsible for ensuring that the financial and non-financial information disclosed by the Funding Corporation on behalf of the System is complete, accurate, properly summarized, and reported on a timely basis in the form of quarterly and annual Information Statements.
 The Disclosure Committee Charter sets forth the Committee's composition and responsibilities.

 Third Amended and Restated Market Access Agreement